rcya1/lilypad/src/mit/6.7800/bayesian-hypothesis-testing.md

 When $C_{00} = C_{11} = 1$ and $C_{01} = C_{10} = 0$, we are minimizing the probability of error, or maximizing accuracy

 - In this case, we have the MAP decision rule, which corresponds to choosing whichever $H_i$ leads to a larger $p_{H|y}(H_i|y)$
+- Therefore, minimizing probability of error is **a form of Bayes risk**

 ### Maximum Likelihood (ML)